AincradOT/platform/docs/architecture/platforming.md

 - Use Workload Identity Federation to grant CI jobs access to GCP projects.
 - Use GCP Secret Manager as the canonical store for shared secrets and Ansible lookups.

-Projects can be added and removed without changing the platform foundations.
+Projects can be added and removed without changing the platform platform.